ratnania/mlhiphy/doc/report/03-linear_op_gp.rst

         &= \frac { 1 } { h_s h_t } ( k ( s + h_s , t + h_t ) - k ( s + h_s , t ) - k ( s , t + h_t ) + k ( s , t ) )

-   A simple calculation with Taylor series shows that the right-hand side converges to :math:`\frac { \partial ^ { 2 } k ( s , t ) } { \partial s \partial t }` as :math:`h_s,h_t \rightarrow 0`.
+   A simple calculation with the Taylor series shows that the right-hand side converges to :math:`\frac { \partial ^ { 2 } k ( s , t ) } { \partial s \partial t }` as :math:`h_s,h_t \rightarrow 0`.

-With a similar approach and setting as the previous theorem, we can calculate the covariance between a Gaussian process and it's mean-square derivative.
+With a similar approach and setting as in the previous theorem, we can calculate the covariance between a Gaussian process and its mean-square derivative.

    .. math::